 A test case is an input and output for a given programming question, allowing you to validate the candidate's code.
 When your candidate writes and compiles the code for a coding Question, the test cases you have defined will be validated against the candidate's code to show the execution status and results.
 Based on whether all your Test cases execute successfully and return the expected output from the candidate's code, the score will be calculated for the Question.

 For coding questions, you can define the test cases that must be validated against the Candidate's code.
 In the Question, you can define test cases of two categories: Sample Test Cases and Hidden Test Cases.

 Refer to the Coding Question Test Cases topic to understand the different Test case types you can add to your Questions.

-Note: If you are a candidate attempting a HackerRank Test and looking for information about Test Cases in your Question, please refer to the Test Cases in your Coding Question topic.
-If you are a recruiter using HackerRank for Work, refer to this topic to understand the usage of Test cases while creating coding questions for HackerRank Tests.
+Note: Please refer to Test Cases in your Coding Question to understand the usage of Test cases while creating coding questions for HackerRank Tests.

 Creating a New Test Case

 1. While creating a new Coding question, or while editing an existing one, click on the "Add test case" button on the Test Cases step.

 2. In the Add Test Case window, define the test case's name, difficulty, score, input values, and the expected output values.

 - To avoid EOF issues, we recommend all test cases that require a multi-value input to define the input in the format suggested below: